-I use Masonite and birch panels, applying a traditional gesso with a foam roller.
+I currently use birch panels, applying gesso with a foam roller.
 This leaves a subtle orange peel texture which is visible through the final varnish, and is thus important to my surface.
-Once thoroughly dry, a thin isolating layer of alkyd resin is added over the traditional gesso which is also allowed to dry thoroughly.
-Finally, an alkyd based mid-tone ground is added with a 2" brush, with application brushstrokes then being eliminated by a Stipple Block.
+An alkyd based mid-tone ground is brushed over the gesso, after which the application brushstrokes are eliminated by a Stipple Block.
 The panel is now prepped for painting.

 Among my most important tools are blue Scott Shop Towels, which I fold into quarters for rubbing or wiping, and roll to points for precise "drawing" into the paint; as they are a staple of my studio, I will list them first.
 My tools also include a variety of stipple brushes, Pouncers, and mops: the smallest being an Artist's Loft #10 Scrumbler, the 1/2" Grumbacher Oval Wash (used for stippling), the Loew-Cornell 275 Oval Wash & Artist's Loft 1 1/2" Oval (used for stippling), and the largest of which is the Dynasty Big Mop.
 Much stiffer than mops, I also use Pouncers and Stencil brushes often designed for the craft market.
 Two of my favorites are the ChalkPro 2" & 1 1/2" rounds sold as "waxing" brushes for the furniture market; these are fantastic stipple brushes, and very well made.
 Other specialty brushes include small Deer Foot stipple brushes (they can be problem solvers).
 As to more traditional brushes, I generally utilize flats (descending in size):#8 Series 279 MC Long Flat: Rosemary & Co.
 Brushes, a #10 6700F Shader: Royal & Langnickel, a Series 55 1/4" Pure kolinsky One Stroke: Rosemary & Co.
 Brushes, and finally a #4 6700F Shader: Royal & Langnickel.
 For fine detail I often use a #4 Master's Touch 870 Script Liner.